To host Golang on Container Hosting and connect to the Redis database from it, you need to complete the following three steps.

 If your project files are in a Git repository, you can create a configuration file from your browser.

-database server running and connecting to it from an application, and an optional example of updating Adminer
+Configuration file for creating a Golang service in Container Hosting with a Redis database server running and connecting to it from an application, and an optional example of updating Adminer to administer the database.
+More details in the Configuration File.

 Check the current version of the

-container in the official Redis repository
+Rediscontainer in the official Redis repository

 name: my-golang-redis-project